AUDIO VISUAL AIDE 1901

-An employee in this class performs work of an elementary technical nature which involves the servicing, maintenance and operation of a wide variety of audio-visual components such as speaker systems, film projectors, tape recorders and television receivers.
-The incumbent will be assigned duties which can be readily learned on the job.
+An employee in this class performs work of an elementary technical nature that involves the servicing, maintenance and operation of a wide variety of audio-visual components such as speaker systems, film projectors, tape recorders and television receivers.
+The incumbent will be assigned duties that can be readily learned on the job.
 The employee is responsible for transporting and setting up equipment such as public address systems and large group projection materials.
 Supervision is received from a technical supervisor through periodic conferences and inspection of completed work.
 Does related work as required.

 TYPICAL WORK ACTIVITIES

 Threads and operates video tape recorders and duplicates video tape recordings;